 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

-Washington State Patrol is the law enforcement agency in charge of background checks for the state.
+A Washington State Patrol background check agency is the law enforcement agency in charge of background checks for the state.
 They allow unrestricted access to records to all law enforcement agencies through their WSP Identification and Criminal History Records Section.
 These records come from criminal justice organizations and the courts.
 They allow the general public limited records for non-criminal purposes using their online Access to Criminal History (WATCH) system.
 Requestors will need the name and date of birth for the subject.
 Each record request costs $12.
 Individuals can also get a copy of their own report using fingerprint matching through the mail.
 The cost for this service is $16 for each copy plus another $38 for fingerprinting.
 The copy can be notarized for an additional $10.
 Walk-in service is also available for $16 per report requested.

-A Washington background check used within law enforcement will be unlimited and include everything from all personal details to all criminal activity going back to the first incident.
+A Washington state background check used within law enforcement will be unlimited and include everything from all personal details to all criminal activity going back to the first incident.
 Publicly available background reports, however, will only show personal information like name, address, date of birth, age, gender, race, and physical description.
 Then it will detail convictions only (felonies and misdemeanors) as well as arrests going back just 1 year and any pending criminal issues that have not yet been resolved by the courts.
 They will also include information on sex offenders and kidnapping.

 Also available to the general public are other background reports that show a myriad of information pulled from various public and private sources.
 These reports are used for things like checking out a potential business partner or roommate or even someone you might be interested in romantically.
 They can also be used to find contact and address information or check your own records.
 They will generally show the following types of information:

-Washington is a partial point of sale, and gun dealers in the state must contact the State Patrol before the purchase of handguns to get a full background check on the buyer.
+Washington is a partial point of sale, and gun dealers in the state must contact the State Patrol before the purchase of handguns to get a full Washington state gun background check on the buyer.
 In the case of long guns, gun dealers must comply with federal law and contact the FBI to use NICS for a background information before selling.
-Private sales must be conducted through a licensed dealer so that the background report is legally performed.
+Private sales must be conducted through a licensed deale0r so that the background report is legally performed.
 For 2018, Washington has completed 556,327 background checks for gun licensing and sales.

 On average 627,301 gun checks annually are being conducted through NICS in California.